ozontech/testo/examples/README.md

 | [07_annotations](./07_annotations/main_test.go) | Attaching static options to tests with `testo.For` & `testo.ForEach`. |
 | [08_subsuites](./08_subsuites/main_test.go) | Nesting suites with `testo.RunSubSuite`. |

+`01_` has two variants on purpose: the same starting point, with and without a suite.

 To run an example, execute the following command in its directory (or run `make`, which does the same):